MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

 * See related listing details (location, description, amenities)
 * See a listing reservation section (not enabled for input)
 * See the same navbar and footer sections as Home page
-* Select the navbar login button to start authentication workflow
+* Select the navbar sign in button to start authentication workflow
 * Select *About, TOS, Home links* to visit those pages (routes)

 Guests can visit the Blog App page can: